aryanraje03/Python-Application-Deployment-on-AWS-EC2/README.md

 # Python Flask Application Deployment on AWS EC2

-Using Python 3, pip, Virtual Environment, and Gunicorn
+Using Python, pip, Virtual Environment, and Gunicorn

 ---